vijithassar/lit/lit.sh.md

 function compile {
   # first argument is filename
   local file=$1
-  # conver to the new filename
+  # convert to the new filename
   local new_filename=$(remove_extension $file)
   # log message
   echo "compiling $file > $new_filename"